edgedb/edgedb/docs/reference/sdl/properties.rst

 :eql:synopsis:`default := <expression>`
     Specifies the default value for the property as an EdgeQL expression.
-    The default value is used in an ``INSERT`` statement if an explicit value for this property is not specified.
+    The default value is used in an ``insert`` statement if an explicit value for this property is not specified.

 :eql:synopsis:`readonly := {true | false}`